riiswa/riiswa.github.io/source/about/index.md

 date: 2019-10-29 15:24:50
 ---

 ## Who Are You?

 My name is Waris Radji, I'm 19 years old, and I presently learning computer science at Université de Paris 13.
 I have been working  at Laboratoire Scientifique de Paris Nord (LIPN - CNRS) as a Scala Developer to implement an unsupervised learning algorithm in the [Clustering4Ever](https://github.com/Clustering4Ever/Notebooks) library.
+I'm also a high-level Street Lifting athlete in the Fundamental Strength Project (FSP) team.
 My goal is to become a doctor in Machine Learning.
 This is my first blog and I hope you will like it.

 ## Why Are You Blogging?